alanrogers/legofit/src/README.md

 retain @ref daf "daf" and @ref tabpat "tabpat" for backwards compatibility.

-The suffix "daf" stands for "derived allele frequency.
+The suffix "daf" stands for "derived allele frequency".
 See the @ref daf "daf" command for instructions on translating from "vcf" or "bcf" format into "daf".